Little Toys: Plot

+The following year, Chinese New Year's Eve, a destitute Sister Ye sits on the streets of Shanghai, selling her remaining toys.
+An older Yu'er, now a young boy, unaware that she's his real mother, buys a toy airplane and scissor-extension soldiers.
+Soon after, firecrackers erupt nearby and Sister Ye, mistaking them for bombs, runs into the street, warning onlookers that they're getting attacked again, leading to a frenzy.
+As she continues to scream, Yuan Pu spots her and tells a nearby policeman that she's with him.
+The crowd starts to look at her with contempt as they realize there's no immediate danger, but the aggression turns to approval as her impassioned cries calling for the unity of the country against foreign aggression strikes a chord with them.

+Production

+Playthings was produced by Lianhua Film Company, and directed by filmmaker Sun Yu.
+Director Sun Yu was one of the studio’s most prominent filmmakers and is known for integrating nationalist concerns and social criticism into commercially successful productions.
+Production began in late spring 1933 and the film was later released on October 8, 1933 shortly before China’s National Day celebrations.
+The film was intended as a tribute to Chinese soldiers who had recently been fighting Japanese military aggression during the September 18 Incident of 1931 and the Shanghai Hai incident of 1932.

 Background

-'Little Toys' was produced in 1933 by Lianhua Film Company, arguably Republican China's most influential left-wing studio.
-Its director, Sun Yu, had a reputation for combining progressive political philosophies—nationalism, class struggle, and social reform—into his films, intermingling Hollywood-influenced visual practice with Chinese melodramatic narrative.
-Sun worked closely with producers Luo Mingyou and Li Minwei, who aimed to elevate Chinese cinema to aesthetic refinement as well as ideological purpose.

 The film was made during a time of national exigency.
 Following the Mukden Incident on September 18, 1931, the Japanese army staged a bombing of a Manchurian railway and blamed it on Chinese troops to create a pretext for an invasion by military forces.
 This marked the beginning of the Japanese occupation of Northeast China and heightened tensions between the two countries.
 The condition deteriorated further in 1932 with the January 28 Incident, during which Japanese troops shelled Shanghai as a reprisal against growing anti-Japanese activism.
 Under such political conditions, Playthings was a novel filled with patriotic zeal and anti-imperialist indignation.

 The movie also captures cultural concerns that originated from the New Culture Movement of the 1910s and 1920s, which reexamined conventional practices pertaining to education and childhood.
 At this time, toys became more regarded as a means of developing healthy, modern citizens.
 Foreignly produced or oddly shaped toys tended to be perceived as morally tainted or culturally foreign.

 They filmed in late spring of 1933 and premiered the film on October 10th, the eve of China's National Day.
 The release date symbolically linked the film to national resistance and communal sacrifice, commemorating victims of recent wars.